 Hiding an IP really means displaying a different IP to the internet – one that isn’t your home router’s IP address.
 You cannot avoid using an IP altogether because connections without an IP are impossible.
 You can mask your IP address, however, and here’s how:

-The most discrete way to vanish from your ISP’s, government’s, advertisers’, or hackers’ sights is using a VPN or Virtual Private Network.
+The most discrete way to vanish from your Internet Service Provider’s or (ISP’s), government’s, advertisers’, or hackers’ sights is using a VPN or Virtual Private Network.
 Using this method, you can connect through an external server.
 Doing so will make it seem like the VPN server’s IP address is your own.

 Not only do VPNs hide your IP address, but they also encrypt your connection, so even your ISP cannot tell what you are up to.
 The only thing they can see is that you’re using a VPN.

 VPNs secure your entire connection, including your torrent client, so you can download all your LinuxISOs without worrying about receiving a letter about copyright infringement.
 Some providers even have special P2P or streaming servers set up to allow higher speeds.

 One of the best options if you want your connection to remain private is NordVPN.

 - Free VPN service providers might not be very secure